w1lderr/ABOUT-ME/README.md

-## Hi there! 👋

-I'm Zakhar, a passionate Junior Android Developer with a knack for Kotlin Multiplatform (KMP) development and web applications.
-I love creating seamless user experiences and solving complex problems with elegant code.

 ## About Me

-Currently based in the United Station Of Amerima, I am a Junior Android Developer specializing in Kotlin and KMP development.
+Hi there!👋 I am a Junior Android Developer specializing in Android, KMP and Web development.
 My journey in tech is driven by a deep curiosity and a desire to learn and grow in the field.
 I thrive on collaboration and enjoy working on innovative projects that challenge my skills.

 ### Programming Languages
 [![Kotlin](https://skillicons.dev/icons?i=kotlin)](https://kotlinlang.org)